 - Having sagging skin around your mouth from weight loss or aging

 There are medical causes for angular cheilitis as well.
-It could be caused by:
+Causes of angular cheilitis include:

 - Skin allergies